A National Citizens' Assembly on Electoral Reform

 Why A National Citizens’ Assembly on Electoral Reform?

-Citizens’ deserve a process they can trust.
-Participants in a National Citizens’ Assembly on electoral reform would be selected by stratified random sample – basically, a civic lottery to create a body that is truly representative of the public.
-Citizens working on behalf of their fellow citizens.
+Citizens deserve a process they can trust.
+Participants in a National Citizens’ Assembly on electoral reform would be selected by stratified random sample, using a civic lottery to create a body that is truly representative of the public: citizens working on behalf of their fellow citizens.
 The Assembly would be independent of parties and partisan considerations.
 (You can learn how a civic lottery works here).

 A short slideshow on “Why A National Citizen’s Assembly on Electoral Reform?”